Enjoy this gallery of reader-created cartoons by the members of the Humor Times community!

 Of course, you’ll need a way to scan any hand-drawn cartoons to be able to upload them.
 Please adjust the contrast in an image program so that it looks clear and bright.
 Images will be resized to a maximum of 900 pixels in width or height, so you may want to do that first yourself to reduce upload time.

-Please note: By submitting your amateur cartoons to this site, you are agreeing to let the Humor Times post them for the public to see, without compensation.
+Please note: By submitting your reader-created cartoons to this site, you are agreeing to let the Humor Times post them for the public to see, without compensation.
 You retain any and all authorship rights.

 Upload your cartoon here: